achertkoev/achertkoev.github.io/_posts/2019-04-12-Customers_analysis_with_azure.md

 ![customer-analysis-with-azure](/images/post/customer-analysis-with-azure.png)

 Once a customer came through a security gate, a camera shoots him and uploads the photo to an FTP server.
-The request will be routed by [Azure Trafic Manager](https://docs.microsoft.com/en-us/azure/traffic-manager/traffic-manager-overview) to a relevant FTP server based on a region.
+The request will be routed by [Azure Traffic Manager](https://docs.microsoft.com/en-us/azure/traffic-manager/traffic-manager-overview) to a relevant FTP server based on a region.
 The service provides DNS-based traffic load balancing and enables us to distribute traffic optimally to services across global Azure regions, while providing high availability and responsiveness.

 Since Azure Blob Storage doesn't support the ftp protocol, we have to configure it on our own.
 To do that we need to deploy a load-balanced, high availability FTP Server with Azure Files ([read more](http://fabriccontroller.net/deploying-a-load-balanced-high-available-ftp-server-with-azure-files/)).